Marine Johannès: Lyon ASVEL

-In 2019, she signed a 3 years contract with the winner of the French League Lyon ASVEL, a club owned by Tony Parker.
+In 2019, she signed a 3-year contract with the winner of the French League Lyon ASVEL, a club owned by Tony Parker.
 Her first season was interrupted by COVID while her team was first in the standings.
-She was also named in the All-Euroleague 2nd team this shorten season.
+She was also named in the All-Euroleague 2nd team this shortened season.
 During the 2020-21 season, she had a career high 38 points against USK Praha and was in the All-Euroleague 2nd team again.
 In the French League, she was named in the First Team for the third time of her career but her team lost in the semi-finals, resulting in them playing the EuroCup and not the EuroLeague the next season, the first time in that competition for Johannès in her career.
 The 2021-22 season wasn't a big team success for Lyon ASVEL, losing in the quarterfinals of EuroCup against Çukurova Basketbol, ending 3rd of the LFB regular season and losing in the finals against Johannès' previous team Bourges, making them play in Eurocup again the next season.
 Neither was it a good individual season for Johannès who was for the first time not nominated in the All-LFB First Team since the creation of the award and having her stats going slightly down, including her shooting percentage in LFB going from 49.2% the previous season to 41.8%.
+The 2022-23 season proved to be much more successful: ASVEL finished first in the regular season standings and won the French LFB domestic league championship in a 2-1 finals win against Villeneuve d'Ascq.
+The team also defeated Galatasaray S.K. in the EuroCup Finals with an impressive 180-113 aggregate score across two legs to take home their first international championship on April 12, 2023.
+Johannès was named Finals MVP, averaging 22.5 points, 2.0 rebounds, and 6.0 assists.

+ÇBK Mersin

+On May 23, 2024, it was announced that Turkish club ÇBK Mersin had signed Johannès from Lyon.
+In a game against her former club Bourges on October 29, 2024, Johannès suffered a ligament injury in her left ankle.
+Mersin announced on November 23 that she had undergone successful surgery and would require 10-12 weeks of recovery time.
+Johannès returned to play in a Euroleague loss against Valencia on February 19, 2025.
+Despite playing only 22 games across all competitions due to the injury, Johannès helped her team through the Euroleague Final Six, finally falling 53-66 to USK Praha on April 13.
+Mersin also advanced to face Fenerbahçe S.K. in the Turkish Women's Basketball Super League (KBSL) finals where they lost to the Turkish giants in the first three games of a best-of-5 series.
+Her first season in the KBSL saw Johannès averaging 14.9 points, 3.8 rebounds, and 5.3 assists; in Euroleague, she averaged 11.4 points, 2.1 rebounds, and 3.7 assists.